-Mother Nature puts on a spectacular show all across Northern California.
-In the mighty Sierra Nevada Mountains, blue Lake Tahoe is so deep that if drained it would fill the entire state with 14 inches of water.
+Mother Nature puts on a spectacular show across Northern California.
+In the mighty Sierra Nevada Mountains, blue Lake Tahoe is so deep that if drained it would fill the state with 14 inches of water.
+Yosemite National Park is home to some of the world's highest waterfalls, and the tallest trees on the planet grow in Redwood National Park.
+Lassen Volcanic National Park showcases a bona fide volcano, while King's Canyon has gorges deeper than even the Grand Canyon.
 Across the Sierra's eastern escarpment, the mountains hang like curtains above the vast high deserts of the Great Basin.

 Food & Drink

 Expect to eat really well – this is a region at the forefront of American culinary trends.
-Everything grows here, from apple trees to zinfandel grapes, and great food and wine are a collective fetish.
+Everything grows here, from apple trees to Zinfandel grapes, and great food and wine are a collective fetish.
 You need not be fancy.
 Locals wax poetic about the humble burrito, or a platter of fresh cracked crab, plucked that day from the sea.
-Napa and Sonoma are the rural outposts of the Bay Area's dynamic and progressive food scene, with restaurants by celeb chefs, you-pick-em orchards and artisanal dairy farms producing some of the highest-grade foods anywhere in the nation.
+Napa and Sonoma are the rural outposts of the Bay Area's dynamic and progressive food scene, with restaurants by celeb chefs, you-pick-'em orchards and artisanal dairy farms producing some of the highest-grade foods anywhere in the nation.